 The Sir Robertson Sole Symptoms™ on Steroids have been compiled when you really do not like the other person.
 We have been told that this section is confrontational, so you are advised to keep your seat belt fastened.
 An alternate term is as an Oxygen Thief.
 You'll need to look in the four quadrants to explore all sixteen steroid soles.
 [Signed: R. Sole]

 6 - Appraiser - The intolerable B-Lister.
 Glittering eyes and spotless teeth.
 Skulls as vacant as their résumés.
 They came so close to the top that only to be pushed aside by better looking people.
-They will tell you this at a not great, but not entirely lame part after a few drinks.
+They will tell you this at a not great, but not entirely lame party after a few drinks.
 Generally talentless, passive and smiling moistly at all times.
+Insulting tag: Useless.
 R. Sole nominates Regis Philbin, Sarah Palin and Barbara Walters.

 Can the Elevanto expertise assist in lie detection?
 Sometimes.
 Ingeniously Problematic™ behaviour is

 on display when it is clearly known what the desired outcome is, yet an assertion is